aradi/fypp/docs/fypp.rst

 Similar to the line form, the separating equal sign is optional here as well.

 For backwards compatibility reason, the `setvar` directive is also recognized by Fypp.
-Apart of the different name, it has identical syntax and functionality to the `set` directive.
+It has identical syntax and functionality to the `set` directive, but the equal sign between variable and value must be omitted.
+Its usage is not recommended, as it may become obsolated in the future.

 `if` directive